The New Creation: A Theological Distinction Between Soul and Spirit

 The defining shift occurs in John 3:6: "That which is born of the flesh is flesh, and that which is born of the Spirit is spirit."
 This is the "New Creation" mentioned in 2 Corinthians 5:17.
 According to John 1:12-13, this is a matter of exousia (right or authority) given to those who believe to be born "of God" (1 John 5:1).

-Seated in Heavenlies: Ephesians 2:6 claims that believers are made alive and already "seated with Him in the heavenly places."
+Seated in the Heavenlies: Ephesians 2:6 claims that believers are made alive and already "seated with Him in the heavenly places."
 Which implies a new spiritual man who is "blessed with every spiritual blessing in the heavenlies" (Ephesians 1:3).
 While the body remains in the realm of death (Romans 8:10) and the soul processes the world, the spirit is joined to the Lord (1 Corinthians 6:17) and is holy, righteous, and eternal (Ephesians 4:24).

 The Mind of Christ: To "walk in the Spirit" (Galatians 5:16) is to align the soul's mind with the reality of the regenerated spirit (1 Corinthians 2:16, Romans 12:2).

 1 Peter 4:5 clarifies the rendering of judgment is to the extent of the living and the dead, which is according to flesh, or according to the Spirit.
 Flesh and blood can not enter the kingdom of heaven, this implies the physical man will not and must be born of the Spirit as Jesus said in John 3.
 Paul in 1 Corinthians 2:15-16, states who can judge the spiritual man, who can understand the mind of Christ as to instruct him? we have the mind of Christ.
 In 1 Corinthians 4:3-4, Paul states that he does not even judge himself, as his ultimate judge is the Lord.
+There is a clear separation of the natural man and the spiritual man.

 Eternal Destinies: The Two Domains